-The Discover it® Secured credit card is our top recommendation among bankruptcy credit cards due to the limited fees you’ll face and the rewards you can earn.
+The Discover it® Secured Credit Card is our top recommendation among bankruptcy credit cards due to the limited fees you’ll face and the rewards you can earn.
 This card doesn’t charge an annual fee, nor does it charge foreign transaction fees.
-You’ll also avoid late fees on your first late payment (after that it is up to $40), and you’ll receive a free FICO score on your monthly credit card statement each month.
+You’ll also avoid late fees on your first late payment (after that it is up to $40), and you’ll receive a free access to your FICO score on your monthly credit card statement each month.

 In terms of rewards, this card doles out 2 percent cash back on up to $1,000 in combined spending at gas stations and restaurants each quarter (then 1 percent), as well as 1 percent back on all other purchases.
 Discover will also match all the rewards you earn after the first year.